sarthak268/sarthak268.github.io/index.md

 # News

+- [Oct 23] Serving as Reviewer for ICLR'24.
 - [Sept 23] Presenting two papers in [CVEU workshop](https://cveu.github.io/) at ICCV 2023 on action anticipation from videos and talking face generation.
 - [Sept 23] Selected as a student volunteer for ICCV 2023.
 - [May 23] Selected among 200 young researchers to attend the [HLF 2023](https://www.heidelberg-laureate-forum.org/forum/10th-hlf-2023.html).